ibleaman/JPPC/concerts.md

 honoring our spirit and survival over millenia
 including
-the Warsaw Ghetto Uprising (80 years ago)
+the Warsaw Ghetto Uprising
-and the founding of Israel (75 years ago)
+and the founding of Israel

 *ENGLISH TRANSLATIONS PROVIDED*
 *supertitles and print*